tkn-tub/ns3-gym/src/dsr/doc/dsr.rst

   DsrMainHelper dsrMain;
   dsrMain.Install (dsr, adhocNodes);

-The example scripts inside ``src/dsr/examples/`` demonstrate the use of DSR based nodesin different scenarios.
+The example scripts inside ``src/dsr/examples/`` demonstrate the use of DSR based nodes in different scenarios.
 The helper source can be found inside ``src/dsr/helper/dsr-main-helper.{h,cc}`` and ``src/dsr/helper/dsr-helper.{h,cc}``